There are several things you can do:

 Volunteers and donation offers: Email Us

-The government is yet to decide whether it will intervene in Brent.
-It is absolutely vital you ALL write to Jeremy Hunt (at the Department for Culture, Media and Sport) and demand an enquiry.
+It is absolutely vital you ALL write to MARIA MILLER at the Department for Culture, Media and Sport) and demand an enquiry.
 This could save our library, but it needs hundreds of letters and emails to be sent NOW.

 What can you do?